beuted/angular1-workshop/workshop/02-webpack-and-typescript-angular-one-app/README.md

 ## When your app is working fine:

+**TODO**

+1. Adapt your previous code with the new ES6 way of writing dependencies
+2.
-1. Go in the typescript configuration file `tsconfig.json` at the root of the project and change `noImplicitAny` to `true`, try fixing the build.
+3. Go in the typescript configuration file `tsconfig.json` at the root of the project and change `noImplicitAny` to `true`, try fixing the build.
-2. Adapt your previous code with the new ES6 way of writing dependencies
+4.